Neillcllghn/Rock_Paper_Scissors_Lizard_Spock_CI_Project/README.md

  ![image](https://user-images.githubusercontent.com/109948740/199324071-44106756-fb88-4b29-8e0e-8ac5f8f5c17b.png)

 ## Features left to implement:
-- If there is time, I would like to implement a function that the user can play to a limit in which there is an out right winner/loser.
+- If there is time, I would like to implement a function that the user can record each round (first to ten points) in which the user wins/loses/draws.

 # Deployment
 The site was deployed to GitHub pages.
 The steps to deploy are as follows: